chrberndt/liferay-presentations/fe-theme-development.md

 ```
 ---

-# Setup Your Development Environment
+# Create, Build, and Deploy a Theme

 ## Create a Theme Project with `yo` (continued)